simeonreusch/fpbot/README.md

 `--magrange [float float]` Defines upper and lower magnitude bound for plotting the lightcurves.
 Order is irrelevant.

+`--fluxrange [float float]` Defines lower and upper flux bound for plotting the flux lightcurves.
+Order is irrelevant.

 #### Examples

 `./pipeline.py ZTF19abimkwn -dl -fit -saltfit --nprocess 16` downloads all images for ZTF18abtmbaz found on IPAC, performs PSF-fitting, plots a lightcurve and fits the lightcurve with a SALT2 template with 16 processes in parallel.